rebrest265/doswebstation/games/README.md

 # Game Repository

-This folder serves as the persistent storage for the game library.
+This directory serves as the persistent storage for the game library.

 ## Adding Games
 1. Prepare the Bundle: Ensure the game is packed as a zip file.